 Is Node.js the pick for your next app?

-Node.js is a JS runtime environment which allows the infrastructure to build and run an application.
+In case you're wondering "what is Node.js?"
+It's a JS runtime environment which allows the infrastructure to build and run an application.
 It’s a light, scalable, and cross-platform way to execute code.
 It uses an event-driven I/O model which makes it extremely efficient and makes scalable network application possible.

 The most important advantages of Node include:

 Any programming language will give you some reasons to choose them over others.
 The thing about Node.js is that it was developed for applications at scale.
 Modern tooling and its embrace of the more forward-looking way of developing complex applications make Node.js stand apart from other programming technologies.

 The single-threaded, event-driven architecture of Node.js allows it to handle multiple simultaneous connections efficiently.
 Most of the popular web platforms create an additional thread for each new request, using up RAM for the whole time it takes to process it.

 Node, on the other hand, operates on a single thread, making use of the event loop and callbacks for I/O operations, delegating tasks such as database operations as soon as possible.
 This allows it to handle hundreds of thousands or even a million concurrent connections.